Tax Season SEO for Nashville Accountants

 JanuaryWhat to bring, checklists, filing FAQs

-Write, publish, and index in advance.
-Optimize service pages by mid-January latest.
+Write, publish, and index early.
+Service pages should be fully optimized by mid-January at the latest.

 Strip Out National Content.
 Focus on Tennessee Law.